Hubs-Foundation/hubs-docs/docs/hubs-features.md

 ![Hubs Image](../img/avatar-menu.png)

 * Hide - Click on the "Hide" button in the avatar menu to block a user.
+This only applies to the current session (once you refresh you will see them again).
 When you block a user, they disappear from your view and you stop receiving their audio.
 Other users can still see users that you choose to block.
 * Mute - turn off the user's microphone
 * Kick - temporarily kick a user from the room

-## Camera Menu

-Mirror Mode
-You can toggle the camera into "mirror" mode.
-This changes your view on desktop to display what the camera is seeing.
-Focus and Track Mode

-You can also "focus" the camera or toggle it into "track" mode by clicking on respective buttons on an object.
-The camera will point towards or follow the object when it is moved.

 ## Drawing Menu